coyotito-mx/package-skeleton-cli/README.md

 ## Usage

 > ⚠️
-> To use the CLI, you must have a package skeleton with the placeholders you want to replace, or you could call the command with the option `--bootstrap=` and one of the valid templates to bootstrap (`vaniall`, `laravel`).
+> To use the CLI, you must have a package skeleton with the placeholders you want to replace, or you can call the command with the option `--bootstrap=` and one of the valid templates to bootstrap (`vanilla`, `laravel`).

 The [placeholders](#placeholders-and-modifiers) must be written in the following format: `{{placeholder}}`.
 You can use modifiers with the placeholders to format the values before replacing them.
 The modifiers must be written in the following format: